Skip to main content

 Course director Professor David Wallom

-This 12-month course is delivered through a varied teaching programme, including lectures, workshops, field trips, group work and in-depth topic based electives.
-It is also available as a part-time course stretching over 2 or 3 years, ideal for students who wish to study while working in industry.
+We are looking for ambitious candidates with leadership potential and intellectual curiosity who can appreciate the complex problems that energy systems present.
+The 12-month course is delivered through a varied teaching programme, including lectures, workshops, field trips, group work and in-depth topic based electives.
+It is also available as a part-time course over 2 or 3 years, for those who wish to study while working in industry.

 Scholarships